6 Incredible Sky-High Roads in Romania That Will Take Your Breath Away

 Romanian high altitude roads

 These drives aren't just about the journey but the spectacular photo moments they offer, so keep your camera at the ready.
 Experience roads that wind through majestic landscapes, transcending high elevations and presenting heart-stopping views.
 Here are six of Romania's high-altitude roads that will leave an indelible mark on your memory.
+Some of them are well maintained by local companies established in this field and others are poorly kept because of low finances of the local communities.

 What are the 6 Sky-High Roads in Romania?